erthink/libmdbx/README.md

 [WAL](https://en.wikipedia.org/wiki/Write-ahead_logging), but that might be a caveat for write-intensive workloads with durability requirements.

 4. **Compact and friendly for fully embedding**.
-Only 25KLOC of `C11`, 64K x86 binary code, no internal threads neither processes, but implements a simplified variant of the [Berkeley DB](https://en.wikipedia.org/wiki/Berkeley_DB) and [dbm](https://en.wikipedia.org/wiki/DBM_(computing)) API.
+Only ≈25KLOC of `C11`, ≈64K x86 binary code of core, no internal threads neither server process(es), but implements a simplified variant of the [Berkeley DB](https://en.wikipedia.org/wiki/Berkeley_DB) and [dbm](https://en.wikipedia.org/wiki/DBM_(computing)) API.